-Neurofeedback is a research-based modality that helps shift how your brain produces and distributes electrical frequencies and helps heal your brain from mental health, cognitive and behavioral issues such as ADHD, depression, anxiety, and insomnia among other disorders.
+Neurofeedback therapy is a research-based modality that helps shift how your brain produces and distributes electrical frequencies and helps heal your brain from mental health, cognitive, and behavioral issues such as ADHD, depression, anxiety, and insomnia among other disorders.

-Neurofeedback is a training method that teaches the brain how to produce more normalized brain wave patterns by creating new neuroplastic connections in the brain.
+Neurofeedback therapy is a training method that teaches the brain how to produce more normalized brain wave patterns by creating new neuroplastic connections in the brain.
 As brainwaves normalize, the client’s brain can better regulate itself, and many of the symptoms that the client is experiencing begin to diminish and fade away and the client begins to feel the benefits of neurofeedback therapy.